mohaiminul-sust/Laravel5-JWT-API/readme.md

 ## Laravel API Boilerplate (JWT Edition)

-Laravel API Boilerplate is a ready-to-use "starting pack" that you can use to build your first API in seconds.
-As you can easily imagine, it is built on top of the awesome Laravel Framework.
+Laravel API Boilerplate is a ready-to-use simple API boilerplate for stateless APIs mainly for Angular backend.

 It also benefits from three pacakages: